Sex Discrimination Procedures

 Clark State College shall not retaliate against a person who makes a report of sex discrimination, nor permit any employee or student to do so.
 Retaliation is a very serious violation of the College’s sex discrimination policy and should be reported immediately.
 Any person found to have retaliated against a person for reporting sex discrimination or against anyone participating in the investigation of a complaint shall be subject to appropriate disciplinary procedures.

-Clark State College has developed its sex discrimination policy and procedures to insure that all of its employees and students can work and learn in an environment free from sex discrimination.
+Clark State College has developed its sex discrimination policy and procedures to ensure that all of its employees and students can work and learn in an environment free from sex discrimination.
 The sex discrimination policy and procedures is available to all employees and students.